Marten2016/GPUStatistics/README.md

 # GPUStatistics
-get the max and min data of GPU memory usage in history.
+get the max and min data of GPU memory usage in history. by device.